transloadit/uppy/website/src/docs/core.md

 ### `upload-stalled`

-Fired when an upload is seemingly stalled.
+Fired when an upload has not received any progress in some time (in `@uppy/xhr-upload`, the delay is defined by the `timeout` option).
 Use this event to display a message on the UI to tell the user they might want to retry the upload.

 ```js
 uppy.on('upload-stalled', (error, files) => {